Java examples to format LocalDateTime

 constant where possible.
 We should not need to create new instances everytime we use it.

-In the given example, we have created a new instance using LocalDateTime.now() which represents the current date and time.
+In the given example, we have created a new instance using LocalDateTime.now() representing the current date and time.
 We are using an inbuilt DateTimeFormatter instance using the constant ISO_DATE_TIME.
+There are several inbuilt patterns available for other frequently used date-time formats.

 Finally, use the format() method to get the formatted string.